MostafaShalaby10/Bank_android-App/README.md

 This app contains user pages and admin pages
+It contains signin for user and admin
+It contains signup for admin

 # Admin can do :
 - add , delete , update and search users